irvcov/python-api-challenge/README.md

 Also if you want to run this app you should follow the next steps:

-1-Install Docker
+1- Install Docker
-2-Run Docker deamon
+2- Run Docker deamon
-3-cd to your directory where you clone this repo 4-Inside the root of the repo run:  `docker-compose up` 5-If you want to update the code and the docker componente `docker-compose build`
+3- cd to your directory where you clone this repo
+4- Inside the root of the repo run:  `docker-compose up` 5- If you want to update the code and the docker componente `docker-compose build`